IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

-*A:* It uses a libusb implementation of UVC (libuvc) and thusly does not require platform-specific camera drivers.
-The same backend can be shared across platforms.
-It does not link against any existing DSAPI or IVCAM-DLL binaries.
+*A:* The library communicates with RealSense devices via the UVC and USB protocols, using Media Foundation / WinUSB on Windows and libuvc / libusb on all other platforms.
+It does not link against DSAPI or IVCAM-DLL.

 *Q:* Is it maintained or supported?

 *A:* It is supported in the sense that bugs will be fixed if they are found and new features will be periodically added.
-It is not intended to replace functionality developed by other teams to support HVM (firmware updates, etc), nor materially impact SSG’s roadmap for the SDK/DCM – it is independent & outside of these major efforts.
+It is not intended to replace functionality developed by other teams to support HVM (firmware updates, etc), nor materially impact SSG’s roadmap for the SDK/DCM – it is independent and outside of these major efforts.

 ## License